Clustox/objective-c-style-guidelines/README.md

 ProfileViewController
 ```

-* Remove commented and unused code from project.
+* Remove commented and unused code from the project.
 * A class must not exceed 200 lines of code.
-If it does, its time to refactor.
+If it does, it's time to refactor.
 * If you want to add any functionality to the existing code, add a new extension of that class instead of changing the current one.
 * Separate business logic completely, from controller code.
 * Try to keep your methods clean and simple.
-One method must perform only one funtion.
+One method must perform one funtion only.
 * If methods or classes are getting complex, refactor your code.

 ### Credits